 - Magnolia Grove Bed & Breakfast – (around $85 per night) Phone:662-429-2626

 Hotels in Tunica, MS (35 min from training facility)

 - Gold Strike Casino – (around $55 per night during the week) Phone:888-245-7829

 - Horseshoe Casino – (around $55 per night during the week) Phone:800-303-7463

 - Fitz Casino – (starting at $25 per night during the week) Phone:662-363-5825

-Our Combined Comprehensive Bovine Embryo Transfer & Artificial Insemination Training Course is usually held the first Monday of each month.
-The Course begins on a Monday and ends at noon on Saturday.
+Our Combined Comprehensive Bovine Embryo Transfer & Artificial Insemination Training Course begins on a Monday and ends at 1:00 P.M. on Saturday.
 Please select your desired course date on the enrollment form by clicking on the "Enroll" button at the bottom of this page.